 One of the most distinguishing aspects of a Chapman education is the ethical emphasis that underscores all academic and student life programs.
 Students are challenged to think, examine their values and prepare for their future considering how the world might be a better place, having lived.

 For inquiry and the opportunity to learn more about Chapman’s vision of personalized education contact the Office of Admission noted below or explore Chapman’s Web site at www.chapman.edu.

 Several student service offices and academic departments at Chapman offer programs to support and increase the understanding and appreciation of diversity on campus and the surrounding community.
-During the academic year, Diversity & Equity Initiatives in the Department of Student & Campus Life implements a variety of events and activities focused on diversity, equity and global citizenship such as the Next Step Social Justice Retreat, Ubuntu Community Dialogue Circle, the Safe Space Program, Diversity Trainers Program, Diversity & Equity Awards & Graduation, and various workshops, gatherings and trainings.
-University Program Board (UPB) brings major speakers, panels and events to campus that focus on themes such as Latino Heritage Month, Women’s History Month, Black History Month, and many more, which are held campus wide.
+During the academic year, Diversity & Equity Initiatives implements a variety of events and activities focused on diversity, equity and global citizenship such as the Next Step Social Justice Retreat, Ubuntu Community Dialogue Circle, the Safe Space Program, Diversity Education Program, Diversity & Equity Awards & Graduation, and various workshops, events, gatherings, and trainings.
+University Program Board (UPB) brings major speakers, panels, and events to campus.
 Academic Advising and First Year Programs offer programs focused on supporting First Generation college students.
-The multicultural, social justice, and service student organizations, and the Office of Equal Opportunity serve to promote diversity on campus and discussion of relevant and timely issues.
+Housing and Residence Life provides the Tunnel of Oppression and the Vagina Monologues.
+The multicultural, social justice, service student organizations, and the Office of Equal Opportunity serve to promote diversity on campus and discussion of relevant and timely issues.

 Chapman’s graduate curricula are designed to provide advanced study in specific disciplines to broaden and deepen knowledge of the subject studied.
 In addition, graduate degrees give the students practical training and skills for advancement in selected professional careers.